InternetOfPins/OneBit/README.md

 Bit-fields are discrete and values set/get do not have to take into account its position inside the unit.

+This is type-level only at the index and boundary checking, after that its not only runtime but `inlined`, making your code expert written.

 ## Operations